Bruce Maxwell: Piratas de Campeche

+Rieleros de Aguascalientes

+On June 14, 2023, Maxwell was traded to the Rieleros de Aguascalientes of the Mexican League.
+In 12 games, he batted .194/.356/.444 with two home runs and five RBI.
+On July 8, Maxwell was released by the Rieleros.

+On November 21, 2023, Maxwell signed with the Saraperos de Saltillo of the Mexican League.
+He was released prior to the start of the season on April 9, 2024.

 World Baseball Classic (WBC)

-Maxwell has represented team Germany at the World Baseball Classic Qualifiers for three cycles (2016, 2020(Canceled),and 2022).
+Maxwell has represented team Germany at the World Baseball Classic Qualifiers for three cycles (2016, 2020 (canceled), and 2022).

+Coaching career

+Toros de Tijuana

+On April 10, 2024, Maxwell joined the Toros de Tijuana of the Mexican League coaching staff as the catching coach for the 2024 season.
+It was his professional coaching debut at the age of 33.
+As part of a management restructuring, the club relieved Maxwell of his duties on May 21.

-Awards and Honors
+Awards and honors

 Personal life

 On October 28, 2017, Maxwell was accused of pointing a firearm at a food delivery driver delivering food to him at his home in Scottsdale, Arizona late at night.
 Maxwell was arrested on a felony charge of aggravated assault with a deadly weapon.
 On July 2, 2018, he was sentenced to two years probation for disorderly conduct.